bjatkin/golf-engine/README.md

 ### DONE
 ---
+* Show error on server automatic build in golf toolkit [x]
+* Test new map code [x]
+* chang the way the map code works so that it uses the new color atlas and works with the new sprite import code [x]
+* give X, Y coords on unknown color in image [x]
+* Change build code to use hex instead of bin to make smaller generated files [x]
+* Test the new sprite importing code [x]
 * Inject draw.js to make golf require less dependancies [x]
 * Default to the black and gray pallets [x]
 * Fix color pallet swapping caused by the startup anim (allow the user to set the pallets) [x]